 - Toast the cumin seeds in a pan over medium-low heat.
 Shake the pan occasionally until the seeds turn a toasty brown color, about 4 to 5 minutes.
 Transfer to a plate to cool.
 Grind the seeds in a spice grinder right before cooking.

-- To velvet the lamb: heat 2 tablespoons of oil in a wok or skillet over medium heat.
-When the oil reaches about 270 °F or 130 °C (when tiny wisps of smoke start to rise), add the lamb and stir quickly.
+- Heat 2 tablespoons of oil in a wok or skillet over medium heat.
+When the oil reaches about 280 °F or 138 °C, add the lamb and stir quickly.
 When the meat turns color and is just cooked, about 1 minute, transfer to a strainer to drain.
 Clean the wok.

 - Heat the remaining 2 tablespoons of oil in the wok over medium-high heat.
 Add the ground cumin and chile flakes, and stir constantly until fragrant, about 15 seconds.
 Add the onion and cilantro stems and turn up the heat; stir-fry for 1 minute.
 Return the lamb to the wok and add the soy sauce.
 Stir and mix until the flavors are well combined, about 1 minute.
 Adjust seasoning with salt as needed.
 Stir in the cilantro leaves and serve immediately.